 Alzheimer’s Disease (AD) is affecting approximately 6 million people in the United States and 44 million people worldwide.
-This disease is rapidly growing, and there is a good chance that someone in your family or circle of friends has been impacted by this condition.
-Right now, I can think of seven people that I know personally who have dementia or did have AD before they passed away.
-This disease is heartbreaking, especially in the beginning stages when the affected person is aware that something is not right with his or her mind but cannot put their finger on why.
+Because it is widespread, there is a good chance that someone in your family or circle of friends has been impacted by this condition.
+There are ways to help support someone in need.

 The Cost of Alzheimer’s Disease

 According to the Alzheimer’s Association, there are many costs involved with the individual person and the families who are impacted by the presence of AD.
 These costs are physical, emotional, mental, and financial.
-In 2020, 67% of total healthcare costs were spent by Medicare and Medicaid caring for those with AD and other dementias.
+In 2020, 67% of Medicare and Medicaid healthcare costs were spent on AD and dementia.
 Compared with the majority of the population, people living with Alzheimer’s typically have twice as many hospital stays and are more likely to have chronic conditions such as diabetes, heart or kidney disease.

 The Gut-Brain Connection

 Science has proven a direct correlation between the health of our gut and the health of our brain.
 As much as 90 percent of serotonin is made in our gut and about 50 percent of dopamine.
 These neurotransmitters impact cognition.
 If the gut microbiome is out of balance then mental health suffers.
-Two ways to support your gut health is by taking a high-quality probiotic and fish oil supplement
+Eating a nutritious diet and taking a probiotic supplement will help maintain gut health.

-There are research studies in PubMed which have examined the value that low-frequency magnetic field stimulation can have upon people with AD.
+Research studies in PubMed have shown that pulsed magnetic field stimulation (PEMF Therapy) can have a beneficial impact upon people with AD.
 Two of these studies are highlighted here.